upbound/docs/content/spaces/attach-detach.md

 up space attach "${UPBOUND_SPACE_NAME}"
 ```

-This command installs a Connect agent into the `upbound-system` namespace of your Space.
-It also creates and configures the necessary service account (robot) and permissions in your Upbound cloud organization necessary for communication.
+This command installs a Connect agent, creates a service account, and configures permissions in your Upbound cloud organization in the `upbound-system` namespace of your Space.

 Go to the [Upbound Console](https://console.upbound.io), log in, and choose the newly attached Space from the Space selector dropdown.

 {{<img src="spaces/images/attached-space.png" alt="A screenshot of the Upbound Console space selector dropdown">}}

+{{< hint "note" >}}
 You can only attach a self-hosted Space to a single organization at a time.
+{{< /hint >}}

 ### Detach

-To detach a self-hosted Space which you attached prior (or it longer exists), run the following command:
+To detach a self-hosted Space or a deleted self-hosted Space, run the following command:

 ```bash
 up space detach "${UPBOUND_SPACE_NAME}"
 ```

-If the Space still exists, this command uninstalls the Connect agent installed prior.
-It also cleans up the service account (robot) and permissions created prior.
+If the Space still exists, this command uninstalls the Connect agent and deletes the service account and permissions created previously.

 ## Security model